 - Front doors in a Twin Leaf Format with White Internal/External Finish.

 - Internal Dimensions: 2.5m high x 3.9m wide x 6.8m long.
 Other sizes are available.

 - Hydracure™ Water Based Curing System Available as Optional Extra

-PerformanceThe plant work is fitted with two 3.0kW direct drive bifurcated axial fans to achieve the design airflow rate of 14,000m3/hr.
-This provides a rate of 3.5 air changes per minute within the cabin, with extracted air being exhausted to atmosphere.
+PerformanceThe plant work is fitted with two 3.0kW direct-drive bifurcated axial fans to achieve the design airflow rate of 14,000m3/hr.
+This provides a rate of 3.5 air changes per minute within the cabin, with extracted air being exhausted to the atmosphere.
 The extraction system is fitted with two-stage filtration using 50mm EU2 green paint stop and EU3 blue pre-filters; this ensures that emissions meet EPA requirements.
-The input system uses high quality EU5 filter media to ensure incoming air is free of contaminants down to 10 microns
+The input system uses high-quality EU5 filter media to ensure incoming air is free of contaminants down to 10 microns

 Spraying CycleFresh air is drawn from the atmosphere & is heated to the required temperature.
 It then passes through EU5 ceiling filters into the booth & over the vehicle carrying away paint over-spray & vapours.
 The air is extracted via a twin dry filter system & exhausted to atmosphere.
 By using recommended filters with regular changes, 99% of pollutants can be captured

 HeatingThe spray booth is fitted with a direct-fired natural gas/ LPG burner with an output of 90- 110kW or 300,000 Stu’s/hr; a pneumatic changeover system allows the spraybooth to recirculate air within the cabin to rapidly reach low bake temperature.